Using AI to write articles is generally not illegal, though the legal landscape is still evolving.

 AI-generated content currently occupies a complex position within copyright law.
 In many jurisdictions, copyright protection requires human creativity and authorship.
 This presents a fundamental challenge for content created solely by AI without human input.

-In the UK and EU, copyright law generally requires a “human author” for content to receive protection.
 Similarly, the US Copyright Office has stated that it will not register works produced entirely by AI without creative input from a human.
 However, content created with AI assistance that includes substantial human direction, editing, or refinement may still qualify for copyright protection as a human-authored work.

-What does this mean for you as a business owner?
 If you’re using AI writing tools to draft content that you then substantially edit, refine, or direct, you likely have stronger copyright claims than if you’re publishing raw AI output.
-The key is demonstrating meaningful human input in the creative process.

 This creates an interesting dynamic where legally speaking, having a human-in-the-loop approach not only improves content quality but potentially strengthens your copyright position as well.